Learning in repeated auctions: Deriving revenue-maximizing auctions

 \subsubsection{Non Incentive-Compatible mechanism: the revelation principle}

-Myerson's optimality result can be extended to any incentive-compatible auctions, as long as there is a Nash equilibrium between bidders. \begin{theorem2} Given a mechanism and a specific Nash equilibrium for this mechanism, there exists another BIC mechanism where the bidders' expected utility and seller's revenue at the truthful equilibrium are equal to the ones at the original Nash equilibrium. \end{theorem2} \begin{proof} Consider a mechanism and $\beta = (\beta_1,\dots,\beta_n)$ a profile of strategies that is a Nash equilibrium.
-This mechanism is defined by an allocation rule $q:\mathcal{B}^{n}\rightarrow \mathds{R}^{n}$ and a payment rule $p:\mathcal{B}^n\rightarrow \mathds{R}^{n}$.
-The mechanism $(q \circ \beta, p \circ \beta)$ is then clearly BIC and bidding truthful generate the same bids distributions, allocation and paiement; hence utilities and revenue are unchanged. \end{proof} \begin{corollary2} The Myerson auction is the revenue-maximizing mechanism among all individually-rational mechanisms which have a Nash equilibrium. \end{corollary2} \begin{proof} This is a direct application of the revelation principle. \end{proof} We now extend the Myerson auction to cases where value distributions are not regular.
+Myerson's optimality result can be extended to any incentive-compatible auctions, as long as there is a Nash equilibrium between bidders. \begin{theorem2} Given a mechanism and a specific Nash equilibrium for this mechanism, there exists another BIC mechanism where the bidders' expected utility and seller's revenue at the truthful equilibrium are equal to the ones at the original Nash equilibrium. \end{theorem2} \begin{proof} Consider a mechanism and $\bbeta = (\beta_1,\dots,\beta_n)$ a profile of strategies that is a Nash equilibrium.
+This mechanism is defined by an allocation rule $q:\bcB\rightarrow \mathds{R}^{n}$ and a payment rule $p:\bcB\rightarrow \mathds{R}^{n}$.
+The mechanism $(q \circ \bbeta, p \circ \bbeta)$ is then clearly BIC and bidding truthful generate the same bids distributions, allocation and payment as in the original mechanism; hence utilities and revenue are unchanged. \end{proof} \begin{corollary2} If value distributions are regular, the Myerson auction is the revenue-maximizing mechanism among all individually-rational mechanisms which have a Nash equilibrium. \end{corollary2} \begin{proof} This is a direct application of the revelation principle. \end{proof} We now extend the Myerson auction to cases where value distributions are not regular.